DataDog/hiring-engineers/answers.md

 # Datadog Introduction Guide

 Datadog is a monitoring service for applications at scale.
-I will show the setup from first installing the agent to customizing a dashboard and setting up email alerts.
+I will show the setup from first installing the agent and integrating it with several applications to customizing a dashboard and setting up email alerts.

 This demonstration will monitor several applications running in an Ubuntu image managed by Vagrant.
-The host operating system is a Debian laptop.

 - [Setup the environment](#setup-the-environment)
   - [Install VirtualBox](#install-virtualbox)